 However, a focus on correct piano technique and body positioning, as well as some other easy steps, can go a long way to prevent carpal tunnel from playing piano.

-Playing the piano is quite a workout for your hands and wrist.
+Playing the piano is quite a workout for your hands and wrist, especially when you practice piano for long periods.
 Because of this, pianists run the risk of developing carpal tunnel syndrome, which is caused by median nerve compression.
 The median nerve supplies the front forearm, and when compressed it can lead to thumb and wrist pain, hand pain, and other symptoms that can be irritating or even debilitating.

 Carpal tunnel syndrome is a common repetitive stress injury among people who use their wrists and hands frequently.
 For example, people who sit at a desk typing on the computer for a living are prone to developing carpal tunnel.